dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-04-04-purple-text-orange-highlights.md

 allows the information to spread far and wide---without it being hosted in one place.

-The first clients that focus on long-form content already exist, and I expect more clients to pop up over time.[^4] One could also imagine [prism-like value splits][prism] seamlessly integrated into these clients, splitting zaps automatically to compensate writers, editors, proofreaders, and illustrators in a V4V fashion.
+The first clients that focus on long-form content already exist, and I expect more clients to pop up over time.[^4] As mentioned before, one could easily imagine [prism-like value splits][prism] seamlessly integrated into these clients, splitting zaps automatically to compensate writers, editors, proofreaders, and illustrators in a V4V fashion.
+Further, one could imagine various compute-intensive services built into these special-purpose clients, such as GPT Ghostwriters, or writing aids such as Grammarly and the like.
+All these services could be seamlessly paid for in sats, without the requirement of any sign-ups or the gathering of any user data.
+That's the beauty of [money proper][rediscovery].

 {% include image.html name="nostr-reader-and-writer.png" %}